3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 Then Head over to here & download the companion Heat_Soak_Sovol.cfg to use with this START_PRINT Macro https://github.com/3DPrintDemon/Non_Blocking_Wait_Sovol/releases/tag/Heat_Soak_Timers_V1.0

-If you don’t want or need you can comment out the `_HEAT_WAIT` lines Or if you don’t want the LED commands you can comment them out in that file but still have the Heat_Soak timers.
+If you don’t want or need you can comment out the `_HEAT_WAIT` lines.
+Or if you don’t want the LED commands you can comment them out in that file but still have the Heat_Soak timers.

 Lastly to get the LED functionality you have to go into the `HEAT_SOAK_SOVOL.cfg` file & name your printer’s LED PIN so the Macro can control it.